 Sabrina JiEon Hwang, Global Account Manager, Publisher Development, New York, NY

-How did you get your start at CJ Affiliate?
+How did you get your start at CJ?
 I was recruited by our amazing talent acquisition manager, Dawn Tice, on LinkedIn!
 I was looking for a transition after my first job out of college and CJ was a perfect fit for me!

 How do you celebrate your culture?
 I celebrate Korean culture through Korean food and Korean TV shows/movies!
 Once in a while, I spend the day watching Korean shows or movies, eating Korean food, and catching up over long calls with my family in Korea.